Home | E-mail | Photo gallery | Mail Sale Catalogue | Grafting Guestbook | Dictionary | Winter test | Links | Search

 Propagation: Seeds, cuttings or (usually) grafting.

 It is said many times that C. namaquensis is impossible to root and so it is usually grafted on to stems of Portulacaria afra.
-Furthermore is very easy to graft it onto the Portulacaria and the two plants grows very well when grafted.
+Furthermore is very easy to graft it onto the Portulacaria and the two plants grow very well when grafted.

 Photo gallery: Alphabetical listing of Cactus and Succulent pictures published in this site.